 Leber hereditary optic neuropathy

-Researchers are investigating how mutations in the MT-ND4 gene lead to Leber hereditary optic neuropathy.
+Researchers are investigating how variants in the MT-ND4 gene lead to Leber hereditary optic neuropathy.
 These genetic changes appear to prevent complex I from interacting normally with ubiquinone, which may affect the generation of ATP.
-MT-ND4 mutations may also increase the production within mitochondria of potentially harmful molecules called reactive oxygen species.
-It remains unclear, however, why the effects of these mutations are often limited to the nerve that relays visual information from the eye to the brain (the optic nerve).
+MT-ND4 gene variants may also increase the production within mitochondria of potentially harmful molecules called reactive oxygen species.
+It remains unclear, however, why the effects of these variants are often limited to the nerve that relays visual information from the eye to the brain (the optic nerve).
 Additional genetic and environmental factors probably contribute to the vision loss and other medical problems associated with Leber hereditary optic neuropathy.More About This Health Condition

 Mitochondrial complex I deficiency